sfmohassel/libc.hwid/README.md

 # libc.hwid
 ## C# cross platform hardware ID generator
-### Unique hardware ID generator for protecting your distributed .net software (Ubuntu & Windows)
+### Unique hardware ID generator for protecting your distributed .net software (Ubuntu, Windows & Mac OS Big Sur)

 ### Why we need this?
 - We want to distribute a software and we worry about possible copyright violations.